mustafacansevinc/highly-available-elasticsearch/README.md

 </div>

 Don't forget to:
-* Aim for shard sizes between 10GB and 50 GB: This is not a hard limit but it is the best size for logs and time series data.
+* Aim for shard sizes between 10GB and 50 GB: This is not a hard limit but it is the best size for logs and time-series data.
 If [Index Lifecycle Management](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-lifecycle-management.html) (ILM) is used, [set `max_primary_shard_size` threshold](https://www.elastic.co/guide/en/elasticsearch/reference/current/ilm-rollover.html#ilm-rollover-primar-shardsize-ex) to `50gb` to avoid shards larger than 50GB.
 * Aim for 20 shards or fewer per GB of heap memory.
-Check the [number of shards per node](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-shards.html) and check [current size of each node's heap](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-shards.html), if you find they exceed more than 20 shards per GB, add another node.
+Check the [number of shards per node](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-shards.html) and check [the current size of each node's heap](https://www.elastic.co/guide/en/elasticsearch/reference/current/cat-shards.html), if you find they exceed more than 20 shards per GB, add another node.
 * Prevent node hotspots, by updating [`index.routing.allocation.total_shards_per_node`](https://www.elastic.co/guide/en/elasticsearch/reference/current/allocation-total-shards.html#total-shards-per-node) setting.
-* Avoid unnecessary mapped fields, by using [explicit mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/explicit-mapping.html) instead of [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-field-mapping.html) to avoid creating fields which consumes disk and memory but are never used.
+* Avoid unnecessary mapped fields, by using [explicit mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/explicit-mapping.html) instead of [dynamic mapping](https://www.elastic.co/guide/en/elasticsearch/reference/current/dynamic-field-mapping.html) to avoid creating fields that consume disk and memory but are never used.

 ### 💾 Storage